 When a client requests an SSL connection with an IP phone, the IP phone sends a device certificate to the client for authentication.
 For new IP phones boxed with firmware version 72 or later, there are two built-in device certificates: a unique and a generic device certificate.
 For IP phones running firmware version prior to 72, there is only one built-in device certificate: a generic device certificate.
 The IP phone supports uploading one custom device certificate at most.
-The old custom device certificate will be overridden by the new one.
-For more information on customizing a device certificate, refer to Appendix C Creating Custom Certificates.
+The old custom device certificate, refer to Appendix C Creating Custom Certificates.